powerhome/playbook/playbook/app/pb_kits/playbook/pb_home_address_street/docs/_home_address_street_link.md

-Use the newWindow/new_window prop to control whether the link opens on the same page or a new tab (same page is the default behavior)
+Use the `newWindow` / `new_window` prop to control whether the link opens on the same page or a new tab (same page is the default behavior)